Dermatology and Skin Cancer Specialists

 We encourage everyone to do a monthly at-home skin check.
 After your bath or shower, use a mirror to look for any signs of changes in your skin, including a mole that changes color or size; raised, reddish patches that occur; any lesion that itches or burns; or other skin irregularities.
 Signs of skin cancer should be evaluated by a doctor specializing in skin cancer.
 An annual appointment with a dermatologist for a skin cancer screening is recommended by the American Academy of Dermatologists.

 The Dermatology and Skin Cancer Center of New Mexico accepts many health insurance plans.
-Please call the office at 505-243-7546 or send the contact form to schedule an in-office or telemedicine video visit for a skin cancer screening at the Dermatology and Skin Cancer Center of New Mexico.
+Please call the office at 505-243-7546 or send the contact form to schedule an in-office visit for a skin cancer screening at the Dermatology and Skin Cancer Center of New Mexico.